-Figure 15 and Figure 16 show the Queensland frequency simulated following the non-credible trip of QNI for the historical Case 8 and future cases (Cases 8d and 8e) as described in in Table 6 and Table 7.
+Figure 15 and Figure 16 show the Queensland frequency simulated following the non-credible trip of QNI for the historical Case 8 and future cases (Cases 8d and 8e) as described in Table 6 and Table 7.

 The future cases model different assumptions regarding the amount of PFR provided by large generators in Queensland in 2022-23.
 The overlay indicates that the future reduction in inertia in Queensland, along with a potential for reduced load shedding availability and a potential increase of QNI flows leads to a significantly worse frequency outcome, with a higher RoCoF and a lower frequency nadir.
 Turning off PFR at all large generators in Queensland in 2022-23 results in the remaining UFLS capability in Queensland being unable to balance the system, and therefore causes a collapse in frequency.
-Provided Queensland generators deliver PFR consistent with the interim PFR response, the decline in frequency is arrested and with the aid of UFLS the frequency remains within the limits specified in the FOS.
+Provided Queensland generators deliver PFR, the decline in frequency is arrested and with the aid of UFLS the frequency remains within the limits specified in the FOS.
+In the case with PFR modelled, large generators in Queensland with bespoke governor models were assumed to provide a PFR defined by those models while all other generators were assumed to provide a PFR consistent with the published requirement.
+Some of the generators with bespoke governor models were not able to provide a sustained response to correct the under-frequency event.